Terra Ignota: Reception

 NPR qualifies the book as "dense and complex" and the worldbuilding as a "thrilling feat", comparing with Gene Wolfe and Neal Stephenson worlds.
-The critic describes Too Like the Lighting as "one of the most maddening, majestic, ambitious novels – in any genre – in recent years" but deplores the abrupt ending.
+The critic describes Too Like the Lightning as "one of the most maddening, majestic, ambitious novels – in any genre – in recent years" but deplores the abrupt ending.
 The New York Review of Science Fiction compares the narrator with Alex from A Clockwork Orange.

 Paul Kincaid in Strange Horizons was disappointed by the gender treatment in Too Like the Lightning, deploring the direct abandon by the narrator, preferring the style in Ancillary Justice.
-They consider the book concepts had the potential to be "one of the most significant works of contemporary science fiction" but fails to "[live] up to its aspirations".
+He considered the book concepts to have had the potential to be "one of the most significant works of contemporary science fiction" but fails to "[live] up to its aspirations".

 Stuart Conover of Horror Tree felt that "Perhaps the Stars is a fitting conclusion to the Terra Ignota series.
 It ties up loose ends and provides a satisfying resolution to the story, while also leaving room for the reader to imagine what might happen next."

 Awards

 Too Like the Lightning was a finalist for the 2017 Hugo Award for Best Novel, and won the 2017 Compton Crook Award for the best first novel in the genre published during the previous year.
+Seven Surrenders was a finalist for the 2018 Locus Award for Best Science Fiction Novel.
+The Will to Battle was a nominee for the 2017 Reviewers' Choice Awards issued by Romantic Times Book Reviews, in the sci-fi novel category.
 The series as a whole was a finalist for the 2022 Hugo Award for Best Series.